-M/s Ramanath Iyer & Co. have been appointed as, Company's Cost Auditor for FY 2022-23, in place of M/s Sanjay Gupta & Associates ("SGA"), whose term has expired.
-They have been appointed for a fee of Rs 1.00 Lakh plus applicable taxes and actual out of pocket expenses by the Board of Directors on the recommendation of the Audit Committee subject to Shareholders' approval.
+M/s Ramanath Iyer & Co. were appointed as, Company's Cost Auditor for FY 2024-25.
+They were appointed for a fee of Rs 1.00 Lakh plus applicable taxes and actual out of pocket expenses by the Board of Directors on the recommendation of the Audit Committee subject to Shareholders' approval.